 - 15. Have more motor fun at the Umberto Panini Motor Museum

-The cathedral is one of the most popular places to visit in Modena.
-It lies by the Piazza Grande and the Piazza della Torre.
+The Modena Cathedral is one of the most popular places to visit in Modena.
+It lies by the and the Piazza della Torre.
 Walking through the front entrance; you’ll see the cathedral has three wooden doorways with circular stained glass with two lion statues standing at the main entrance.

 The facade on some of the sculptures speaks about biblical prophets such as God creates Adam and the story of Noah.
 And the gold-laced interior of the building shows the Passion of Christ.